asm-products/readraptor/README.md

 Read Raptor is a mutual product, built and owned by the people who use it.
-It uses [Assembly](https://assemblymade.com/readraptor) to share its profit between the partners and ensure openness and transparency.
+It uses [Assembly](https://assemblymade.com/) to share its profit between the partners and ensure openness and transparency.
+Everyone is invited to come and help us build it.
+[You can get started here](https://assemblymade.com/readraptor).

 ## Why would I use this on my app?